cjnaz/cjnfuncs/configman.md

 ### Returns
 - No return value
 - Warning messages are logged for attempting to modify or remove a non-existing param.

+### Behaviors and rules
+- **How modify_config works with multi-line params -**If a multi-line param is modified, the new value is written out on a single line, and the continuation lines for the original definition remain in place.
+This effectively turns the continuation lines into a new param definition, which is usually benign.
+Check for param name conflicts.
+- NOTE:  In some circumstances the OS-reported timestamp for the modified config file may be erratic.
+It may be necessary to add a `time.sleep(0.5)` delay between saving the modified config and the loadconfig() reload call to avoid multiple config reloads.

 <br/>